JoshCheek/language-sampler-for-fullpath/mirah/Readme.md

 using jruby and wound up running my mirah code with JRuby instead of Mirah, which led to confusion when it didn't work after I'd already seen it work.

+There is a weird bug where they translate `puts` to `System.out.println`, which makes sense probably, if called as a private method on self.
+But I was calling it on output streams.
+So it's super confusing to pritn to another process' standard input and have it show up in your own standard output.
+Fortunately it was quirky enough that I figured it out pretty quickly (figured it out b/c `print` did the right thing and `puts` did the wrong thing, which caused me to think about the difference).

 Anyway, I enjoyed it :)